hbctraining/DGE_workshop_salmon_online/lessons/05a_hypothesis_testing.md

 </p>

 * m1 is the reduced model (i.e the design formula with your main factor term removed)
-* m2 is the full model (i.e. the full design formula your provided when creating your `dds` object)
+* m2 is the full model (i.e. the full design formula you provided when creating your `dds` object)

 > _This type of test can be especially useful in analyzing time course experiments_.